Multi-MCP Architecture

 § 02 · REMOTE MCP — STREAMABLE HTTP + OAUTHStdio was the prototype.
 HTTP is the platform.

-The April 2026 MCP spec normalizes two transports: stdio (the local original) and Streamable HTTP (the platform shape).
+The MCP spec (revision 2025-11-25), now hosted by the Linux Foundation’s Agentic AI Foundation, normalizes two transports: stdio (the local original) and Streamable HTTP (the platform shape).
 Stdio was the right primitive for the demo era — your IDE spawns a subprocess, talks to it over stdin/stdout, kills it on shutdown.
 Streamable HTTP is the right primitive for production — your server runs in the cloud, the client speaks HTTPS + Server-Sent Events to it, and OAuth 2.1 with PKCE handles auth.

 The migration is small in code, big in implications.
 Four moves: